-While many sword fighting games on PC strive for realism, others crank up the ridiculousness to make your character feel like an all-powerful killing machine.
+While many sword fighting PC games strive for realism, others crank up the absurdity with mechanics designed to make you feel like the ultimate killing machine.

-In this list, we’ll highlight the best sword fighting games on PC in 2021, specifically the best sword games on Steam and EGS.
+In this list, we’ll highlight the best sword fighting games on PC, specifically the best sword games on Steam and Epic Games Store.

-We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any of your favorite sword games on PC!
+We’ll be updating this list in the future, so make sure to check back and let us know if we missed any of your favorite sword games!

 Table of ContentsShow